TheCoffeMaker/BikeRental/README.md

 On top of this pattern, variants for extensibility and adaptability must be applied; in this case the use of an ***abstract class*** to define an atomic rental is the strategy of choice.
 This gives a way to ***decouple the business logic asociated with the costs and rental types***, delegating the responsability of knowing the cost and way to treat that cost in different ways, if needed, to the ***concret classes*** that extends from it.

+### Python considerations

+Since python has no interface concept the Composite Pattern is being applied using Abstract Base Meta Classes (ABC) from Python, but the same principles are being used.

 ## Howto run tests

+### Java

 Have in mind that the code was developed under Eclipse Photon, with JUnit 5 and OpenJDK 10; it shouldn't matter but, knowing the headaches that Java may produce, it's never a bad idea to point out under which environment conditions a product was developed.